NakhlehLab/MoTERNN/README.md

 conda install -c etetoolkit ete3
 ```
 ### Reproducibility
-Download this package, unzip it, and navigate to the main directory named MoTERNN.
+Download this package, unzip it, and navigate to the main directory named MoCERNN.
 To make sure `generator.py` works and see the arguments, run:
 ```
 python generator.py --help